mradosevich/CocciMicrobialCommunities/README.md

 And the following code scripts:
 1. Shell scripts for taking the raw fasta files through the QIIME2 pipeline using the command-line interface
 2. An R script for preprocessing feature-table.tsv files to create taxonomy tables
-3. An R script for generating alpha diversity metrics within each sample
+3. An R script for generating alpha diversity metrics
-4. An R script for generating beta diversity metrics across the sample set
+4. An R script for generating beta diversity metrics
-5. An R script for analyzing fungal co-occurrence patterns with Coccidioides immitis
+5. R scripts for analyzing fungal and bacterial co-occurrence patterns with Coccidioides immitis
-6. An R script for analyzing bacterial co-occurrence patterns with Coccidioides immitis